Who's Behind Listverse?

 Jamie founded Listverse due to an insatiable desire to share fascinating, obscure, and bizarre facts.
 He has been a guest speaker on numerous national radio and television stations and is a five time published author.More About Us

 10 Most Haunting Cases Investigated by Ed and Lorraine Warren

-Ed and Lorraine Warren were a husband-and-wife team who went on to become world-renowned paranormal investigators following probes into high-profile cases like The Amityville Horror, the Annabelle doll, and certain spooky events that inspired the Conjuring series.
+Ed and Lorraine Warren were a husband-and-wife team who became world-renowned paranormal investigators following probes into high-profile cases like The Amityville Horror, the Annabelle doll, and certain spooky events that inspired the Conjuring series.

-In 1952, the Warrens founded the oldest ghost hunting group in New England, wrote numerous books on their paranormal investigations, and developed personal insights into thousands of paranormal cases throughout their career.
+In 1952, the Warrens founded the oldest ghost hunting group in New England.
+They also wrote numerous books on their paranormal investigations and developed personal insights into thousands of paranormal cases throughout their career.
 On April 18, 2019, Lorraine Warren died peacefully in her sleep at age 92.
 Ed Warren had preceded her in death in 2006 at age 79.

 These are their most chilling cases from a history based on discovering the true evil that lurks in people’s homes.

 In 1970, the Perron family moved into an old farmhouse in Rhode Island.
 It wasn’t long before their dream home became their worst nightmare.
 Carolyn, Roger, and their five children witnessed a tall woman in a gray dress roaming the house.
 Ed and Lorraine Warren investigated the home and discovered that the woman was a 19th-century witch named Bathsheba who had sacrificed her baby to the Devil before hanging herself from a tree in the backyard.

 Bathsheba was a constant penetrating force in the house and fought with Carolyn for dominance.
 Carolyn’s daughter Andrea recalls, “[Bathsheba] loathed my mother, and she lusted after my father.
 My mother was never allowed to resume her rightful position as mistress of the house.”